Labeeb1234/px4_drone/README.md

 An open-source testing and development package for autonomous drone systems with advanced obstacle avoidance, path planning, and spatial understanding capabilities.

+- currently undergoing both hardware (due to some unforseen outcomes in the previous tests) and software updates (porting to ROS2 and structuring the different coms architecture)

 ## Overview

 This repository contains a complete autonomous drone system built on the PX4 autopilot stack.
 It integrates multiple planning and perception modules to enable safe autonomous navigation in complex environments.